tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 12:05 - Another editor publishes his article – prolonging the grace time by another gracePeriod to 12:10.

-And so on… content is never invalidated.
+And so on… the content is never invalidated.
 Each invalidation *within* the gracePeriod effectively prolongs the grace time.
 The `gracePeriod` is designed to weather the invalidation storm… but you must go out into the rain eventually… so, keep the `gracePeriod` considerably short to prevent hiding in the shelter forever.

 #### A Deterministic Grace Period